dkvz/dkvz-blog-2025/README.md

 - Review other meta tags I'm missing (manifest.json?)
 - Add icons to every menu entry - Make sure it works on mobile screens
 - Can I put the article tags back into the menu?
 Maybe as an accordion?
-- Is `svg.hero__img--v2-loaded` used anywhere?
-When the placeholder is loaded?

 ## Running the project
 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.